≡ Menu

 Guaranteed Issue Life Insurance

 No medical questions or exams required.
-Coverage amounts are limited, and there’s typically a 2-3 year waiting period before full benefits are available.
+Coverage amounts typically range from $25,000 to $50,000.
+There’s a 2-3 year graded death benefit period.
+Full benefits are available after the waiting period.

 Simplified Issue Policies

 Limited health questions without medical exams.
-May be suitable for those with well-controlled AVM history who can answer health questions favorably.
+Coverage up to $500,000 possible.
+It may be suitable for those with well-controlled or treated AVM history.
+Faster underwriting than full policies.

 Group Life Insurance

-Employer-sponsored coverage often has minimal or no medical underwriting, making it accessible regardless of AVM history.
+Employer-sponsored coverage often has minimal or no medical underwriting.
+Accessible regardless of AVM history.
+Coverage available during employment.
+May have conversion options upon job separation.

 Final Expense Insurance

-Smaller coverage amounts designed to cover burial and final expenses, with more lenient underwriting standards for those with chronic conditions.
+Smaller coverage amounts are designed for burial and final expenses.
+More lenient underwriting.
+Appropriate for those with chronic conditions needing immediate coverage.

 For those with AVMs who may face specific neurological risks, you might also consider our comparison of Accidental Death vs Life Insurance as a supplemental option.